Louvre Museum Dedicated Entrance + Skip the Line Picasso Museum Tickets

 • If you wish to enter from the main entrance, the Pyramid entrance, then head to the pyramid and look for the sign “avec billet” that means “with tickets” to the left of the normal line.
 After a brief security check, you will be able to enter the Louvre Museum.

-• Note: If you are visiting on a Sunday, then the redemption center is located at 162 Rue de Rivoli, located next to the Bureau de Change.
+• Note: If you are visiting on a Sunday, then the redemption center is located at the PARISCityVISION office located at 2, Rue des Pyramides.

 • A detailed look into the location of the redemption point and the three entrances of the Louvre can be found here.